UTHINKUKNOWME/CEHv10StudyGuide/3-Scanning-and-Enumeration.md

   - `nmap -sX`
 - **ACK flag probe** - multiple methods
   - TTL version - if TTL of RST packet < 64, port is open
-  - Window version - if the Window on the RST packet is anything other than 0, port open
+  - Window version - if the window on the RST packet is anything other than 0, port open
   - Can be used to check filtering.
 If ACK is sent and no response, stateful firewall present.
   - `nmap -sA` (ACK scan)
   - `nmap -sW` (Window scan)